ckaestne/seaibib/README.md

 ## Data Quality and Data Management

+Barrak, A., Eghan, E.E. and Adams, B. 2021. "[On the Co-evolution of ML Pipelines and Source Code-Empirical Study of DVC Projects](https://ieeexplore.ieee.org/abstract/document/9425888)".
+In 2021 IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER) (pp. 422-433).
+IEEE.

+> Paper conducts empirical analysis of 391 open source projects which
+> use DVC (https://dvc.org/) to manage their ML workflows and
+> artefacts (models & datasets).
+The 25 most active projects are
+> further analysed to understand prevalence of ML versioning tools and
+> the challenges associated with them.

 Schelter, Sebastian, Dustin Lange, Philipp Schmidt, Meltem Celikel, Felix Biessmann, and Andreas Grafberger.
 2018. “[Automating Large-Scale Data Quality Verification](http://www.vldb.org/pvldb/vol11/p1781-schelter.pdf).”
 Proceedings of the VLDB Endowment International Conference on Very Large Data Bases 11 (12): 1781–94.

 > Good paper discussing data validation, including schema validation and